CourtHive/tods-competition-factory/documentation/docs/apis/mocks-engine-api.md

   startDate, // optional - ISO string date participantsProfile, // optional - { participantCount, participantType }
   policyDefinitions, // optional - { [policyType]: policyDefinition, [policyType2]: policyDefinition }
+  completeAllMatchUps, // optional - boolean (legacy support for scoreString to be applied to all matchUps) matchUpStatusProfile, // optional - whole number percent for each target matchUpStatus { [matchUpStatus]: percentLikelihood }
   drawProfiles, // optional - array of profiles for draws to be generated; each draw creates an event eventProfiles, // optional - array of profiles for events to be generated; can include drawProfiles venueProfiles, // optional - array of profiles for venues to be generated; each venue creates courts